wen-jams/bsavi/docs/source/userguide.rst

 Now we are ready to set up the Observable.
-This is a way to associate your data with how it should be plotted, including title and axis labels, :math:`\LaTeX` formatting, and other customizations.
+This is a way to associate your data with how it should be plotted, including title and axis labels, LaTeX formatting, and other customizations.
 BSAVI will use all this information when generating the visualizations.
-There are two types, Observable and LiveObservable, which deal with static data and dynamic caluclations, respectively.
+There are two types, Observable and LiveObservable, which deal with static data and dynamic calculations, respectively.
 Below is the full list of options for both BSAVI Observable types:

 :py:class:`bsavi.Observable`: the standard Observable, which takes tabular data